If pressed, I usually say my favourite character is Shane Donahue, the “hero” of my standalone coming-of-age novel, In Time of Trouble.

 But it does work.
 Why?
 Because I knew my character so well, I might as well have been living in his skin.

-(By the way, if you’re a writer, see below for my Character Assembly Sheet and subscribe to my newsletter at Write with Excellence because I’ll be teaching more about developing characters there.)
+(By the way, if you’re a writer, see below for my Character Assembly Sheet and check out my Write with Excellence website because I teach more about developing characters there.)

 In many ways, Glen is me.
 No, I was never a boy, and I was an only child instead of the youngest of six, but I grew up in a small town and I closely relate to the feeling of being nothing special.

 And that’s the primary reason the book works.
 Because deep inside, most of us identify with Glen, and because of that we’re cheering him on and hoping that Charlie loses—that he won’t always get what he wants.
 And more important, we’re hoping Glen wakes up to his real potential.

 Of course, eventually Glen has to act.

 He starts out watching as Charlie tried to date Nicole, but ends up trying to help Charlie, trying to keep Charlie and Luke from killing each other, and eventually trying to figure out what he’s learning along the way as he and Charlie attend church in order to impress Nicole.
 Gradually, Glen begins to discover who he is and what he wants in life.